IntroToCode/CodeMates3_Fall22/breakfast/readme.md

 ## Steps for preparation:

-1. Add almond milk, chia seeds, maple syrup, cocoa powder, vanilla and salt into a high powered blender.
-Start at a low setting on your blender (variable on the Vitamix) and progress to high.
-Blend until chia seeds are almost undetectable and mixture is smooth, scraping down the sides of the blender with a spatula if needed.
+1. Add almond milk, chia seeds, maple syrup, cocoa powder, vanilla and salt into a high powered blender
+2. Start at a low setting on your blender (variable on the Vitamix) and progress to high
+3. Blend until chia seeds are almost undetectable and mixture is smooth, scraping down the sides of the blender with a spatula if needed

-2. Chia pudding should be thick and ready to enjoy so you can top with your favorite toppings and dive in or if you like your chocolate pudding cold, transfer to a resealable container, cover and refrigerate for 3-4 hours to chill before eating.
+4. Top with your favorite toppings and dive in or if you like your chocolate pudding cold, transfer to a resealable container, cover and refrigerate for 3-4 hours to chill before eating.

 ### Notes:
 If you do not blend the chia seeds it will have a less smooth and creamy texture, more similar to regular chia seed pudding.